Windows Server 2012 R2

+It removed support for processors without CMPXCHG16b, PrefetchW, LAHF and SAHF.

 A further update, formally designated Windows Server 2012 R2 Update, was released in April 2014.
 It is a cumulative set of security, critical and other updates.
-Windows Server 2012 R2 is derived from the Windows 8.1 codebase, and runs only on 64-bit processors.
+Windows Server 2012 R2, like previous versions of Windows Server before it and versions after it, is only compatible with 64-bit processors.

-Windows Server 2012 R2 was succeeded by Windows Server 2016, which is derived from the Windows 10 codebase.
+It was succeeded by the Windows 10-based Windows Server 2016.
+Mainstream support ended on October 9, 2018, and extended support ended on October 10, 2023.
+It is eligible for the paid Extended Security Updates (ESU) program, which offers continued security updates until October 13, 2026.

 Features

 The following features are introduced in Windows Server 2012 R2: